 Are you thinking of living in Rye Brook, NY?
 Rye Brook, NY is a suburb of New York City with approximately 9,000 people.
 Most of the residents commute to New York City with only 38.7% working within Westchester County.
 Rye Brook has a median income of $120,758 of which 59.5% of the residents work in the Management, Business and Finance fields.
-Most households are dual income households.
-A majority of households are family households with average family size of 3.15 people and approximately, 26.6% of the residents are under 19 years old.
+Most households are dual-income households.
+A majority of households are family households with an average family size of 3.15 people and approximately, 26.6% of the residents are under 19 years old.
+Below you will find useful information if you are thinking of living in Rye Brook, NY.

 - Babies, Toddlers and Preschoolers– 6.1% under 5 years old